 To get enough calcium to produce eggs, the female eats snail shells and eggshells from the nests it invades.

-Cowbirds have been observed laying eggs in nests of 220 different host species.
-The yellow warbler, red-winged blackbird, and red-eyed vireo are common hosts.
+Cowbirds have been observed laying eggs in the nests of more than 200 different bird species.
+Common host birds include the yellow warbler, red-winged blackbird, and red-eyed vireo.

-Some species, like the yellow warbler, can recognize cowbird eggs but are too small to throw them out of the nest.
-Instead, it will build a new nest on top of the old one to stop the cowbird from returning.
+Some birds, such as the yellow warbler, can recognize cowbird eggs.
+However, they are often too small to remove them.
+Instead, a yellow warbler may build a new nest on top of the old one, covering the eggs and preventing the cowbird chick from surviving in that nest.

 Brown-headed cowbirds usually forage on the ground for insects and seeds.
 They are often found with flocks of other birds like blackbirds and starlings.